dciccale/grunt-git-committers/README.md

 ### Usage Examples

 #### Default Options
-If using the default options you don't need to specify anything at your gruntfile, just call the `committers` task.
+If using the default options you don't need to specify anything at your gruntfile, just call `grunt committers` task.

 #### Custom Options
 This will save a file `CONTRIBUTIONS.md` with the list of committers and their emails, ordered by number of commits